shivadharmi/stt-grpc-service/README.md

 ## Audio Data

 Place your test audio files in the `data` directory.
 The client will look for `test_audio.wav` by default.

+## Troubleshooting Tips

+- Server Not Starting: Check that all dependencies are correctly installed and that the environment variables are set properly.
+- gRPC Connection Issues: Ensure that the server is running and accessible.
+Verify the port and SSL configurations.
+- Audio File Issues: Confirm that the audio file is in the correct format and located in the expected directory.

+## Best Practices

+- Regularly back up your database and any important files.
+- Keep dependencies up to date to benefit from security patches and new features.
+- Utilize version control effectively for collaboration.
+- Monitor server performance and logs for any anomalies.
+- Follow coding standards and use tools like ruff and black for code quality.

 ## Contributing